nastradacha/robinhood-ha-breakout/ARCHITECTURE.md

 ## 🎯 Overview: The Big Picture

-Think of the Robinhood HA Breakout system like a **smart factory** that processes market information and produces trading recommendations.
+Think of the Robinhood HA Breakout system like a **smart factory** that processes market information from multiple sources and produces prioritized trading recommendations.
 Here's how the "factory" works:

 ```
-📊 Market Data → 🧠 AI Analysis → 💰 Risk Check → 🌐 Browser Action → ✋ Your Decision
+📊 Multi-Symbol Data → 🧠 AI Analysis → 🎯 Opportunity Ranking → 💰 Risk Check → 🌐 Browser Action → ✋ Your Decision
+     (SPY, QQQ, IWM)      (Concurrent)        (Best First)         (Conservative)        (Manual Review)
 ```

+**New in v2.1.0**: The system now operates like a **multi-line production facility**:
+- **Concurrent scanning** of multiple symbols (SPY, QQQ, IWM)
+- **Real-time data feeds** from professional sources (Alpaca)
+- **Intelligent prioritization** of the best opportunities
+- **Enhanced monitoring** with automated position tracking
+- **Mobile-first alerts** via Slack with rich charts

 Each step has specific "workers" (software components) that handle different parts of the process, just like different departments in a company.